 open/close all folders

-- There are no children in the Overlord series, except a few in Overlord: Dark Legend — that are conveniently invincible, and you're supposed to be helping anyway.
-When you're playing the Witch Boy before his Overlord days in Overlord II the children there are invincible, but in retribution for their bullying and tormenting you, you get to chase them down, harass and torment them and finally stranding them naked in a secret clubhouse while your minions use their clothes as a disguise.
+- There are no children in the Overlord series, except a few in Overlord: Dark Legend (who are conveniently invincible, and you're supposed to be helping anyway).
+When you're playing the Witch Boy before his Overlord days in Overlord II, the children there are invincible, but in retribution for their bullying and tormenting you, you get to chase them down, harass and torment them, and finally strand them naked in a secret clubhouse while your minions use their clothes as a disguise.

-- In The Getaway Alex Hammond appears to be the only child whole of Greater London.
+- In The Getaway, Alex Hammond appears to be the only child in the whole Greater London area.

 - A level in God of War features Athens burnt to the ground, with random civilians running around all over the place, whom you can kill if you so desire.
 No children are present.
 There is one child that appears in the game, the daughter of The Protagonist, Kratos.
 She is already dead before the game begins, because she was killed along with her mother by Kratos's own hand, and only appears in flashbacks.
 This is a vitally important part of Kratos's backstory as he is constantly haunted by the knowledge that he was personally responsible for the deaths of his wife and daughter.